Athena .NET

 You can download the files that accompany this talk.

 Run-Time Type Information (RTTI) In Delphi - Can It Do Anything For You?, 20th December, 1999, Noordwijkerhout, Holland.
-(SDGN meeting)
+(SDN meeting)

 This talk gives a thorough explanation of RTTI in terms of what it is, why it is here and what it is used for is followed by various examples of how you can use it for your own purposes.